vishwanathan-iyer/ARCstoryMaker/README.md

 Developed on 13th Gen Intel CPU and Intel ARC A750 GPU

 # Pre-requisites and Steps:

+### Note: It is recommended to maintain separate virtual environment for all parts of the project.

 ## LLAMA CPP Server Setup:
 Llama CPP running on Intel ARC A750 via vulkan(no external dependency)/SYCL(faster optimized):
 - Clone repo from here: https://github.com/ggerganov/llama.cpp